rern/RuneUI_enhancement/README.md

 - Browse by CoverArt
 	- Long-press `CoverArt` to create / update thumbnails
 	- Long-press thumbnail for remove
+- Coverart bookmarks
+- Bookmarks and webradios can be renamed
+- Bookmarks and webradios can be named with " characters
 - Show icon and breadcrumb heading while browsing
 - Show list in playlist files (\*.cue, \*.pls, \*.m3u)
 - Toggle search box